-The tech industry is one such industry which historically hasn’t been very progressive in terms of gender equality and we see much disparity that still continues to dominate the field today.
+The tech industry is one such industry that historically hasn’t been very progressive in terms of gender equality and we see much disparity that still continues to dominate the field today.
 A 2016 U.S. study showed that female employees in America made up less than one-fifth of the technology industry.
 What more?
 Women were also reported as having been paid only 79% of the median value of what their male counterparts had been compensated.
 Studies also show that in Latin America, gender stereotypes continue to stigmatize women joining the tech force.

 Although we see these trends occurring in the workforce, perhaps the root of these issues begin with the educational systems within our nations.
 Many young women in universities decide against studying a field within technology.
 Take for example how in America, only 18% of Computer Science college graduates are women.
 Furthermore, Latin American culture perpetuates the belief that careers in technology are more male-oriented, which is why women in Latin America decide not to study technology fields in college.